 A Typical Swiss Monument

-The town still has its medieval castle of the Counts of Montfort and Werdenberg-Sargans.
-Since 1483, however, the Eidgenossenschaft governed the city as subject territory (Untertanengebiet) until 1798.
+The Eidgenossenschaft governed the city as subject territory (Untertanengebiet) from 1483 until 1798.
 The bailiffs resided in the castle.

 The Religious history of the town is also typically Swiss.
 The Eidgenossenschaft was an alliance of equal independent Catholic and Protestant cantons, a remarkable accomplishment for the sixteenth and seventeenth centuries.

 Sargans remained Catholic but was free to profess the catholic faith.
 28 June 1711 is an example of this tolerance.
-Sargans also fell under several Catholic jurisdictions: for centuries until 1798 under the abbey of Mehrerau (Lake Constance), then from 1815 under the monastery of Pfäfers.
-The bishop of Chur was never far away either.
-Sargans belonged to his diocese.
+Sargans fell under several Catholic jurisdictions: until 1798 the abbey of Mehrerau (Lake Constance), the monastery of Pfäfers after 1815.
+The town belonged to the bishopric of Chur.

 The church of St. Oswald and Cassian symbolise the medieval and (early) modern and religious (Swiss) history and architecture of Sargans.